casper-network/docs-archive/implementation/checksummed-hex.rst

 Implementation
 --------------

-The current implementation follows the steps below.
-The implementation was declared in cep-57 and implemented in **version**.
+At a high level, the current implementation follows the steps below.
+The implementation was declared in :ref:`cep-57 <https://github.com/casper-network/ceps/blob/master/text/0057-checksummed-addresses.md>` and implemented in **version**.
+The actual implementation is hosted on github :ref:`here <https://github.com/casper-network/casper-node/blob/dev/types/src/checksummed_hex.rs>`.

 1. Take a blake2b hash of the input bytes.
 2. Convert the hash bytes into a cyclical stream of bits.